vegaprotocol/vega/codingstyle.md

 ## Starting point

-As a starting point, we should follow the official golang `CodeReviewComments` document [found on github](https://github.com/golang/go/wiki/CodeReviewComments).
+As a starting point, we should follow [the official golang `CodeReviewComments` document](https://github.com/golang/go/wiki/CodeReviewComments).
 The basics are:

 * names are `camelCased` or `CamelCased`, for functions, types, and constants alike.
 * Avoid stutter (`markets.NewMarket` should be `markets.New()` etc...)